shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 ## Data Storage:
-It uses a database for storing the data permanently.It stores pad content and it's revisions in database.Etherpad-lite provides the functionality to use databases like mysql,sqllite,redis,mongodb,casscandra etc. Apart from storing pad content in database it keeps the  pad content in memory as long as there is an active client on pad.
+It uses a database for storing the data permanently.
+It stores pad content and it's revisions in database.
+Etherpad-lite provides the functionality to use databases like mysql, sqllite, redis, mongodb, casscandra etc. Apart from storing pad content in database it keeps the  pad content in memory as long as there is an active client on pad.
 So basically for opening a pad it loads the data from database and stores it in memory, then for every operation it uses the data stored in memory.It doesn't store the revisions content in memory.

 For each client it also stores the sessionInfo in memory.In sessionInfo it basically stores the pad id, revision number and author info of that client.